NamPE286/DemonListVN-v3-api/README.md

 ### Deploy with Docker container

-Use this method if you want a identical copy and stay up to date with this repo.
+Use this method if you want a identical copy with your own database and stay up to date with this repo.

 #### Steps